garethlau/shopify-backend-challenge-fall-2021/README.md

   - Image to upload
 - `sizes`: `String`
   - optional
-  - Comma seperated image sizes to generate of the source image.
+  - Comma separated image sizes to generate of the source image.
   - Example: `300x300,100x100`
 - `tags`: `String`
   - optional
-  - Comma seperated labels to apply to the image.
+  - Comma separated labels to apply to the image.
   - Example: `leslie knope,parks and recreation,sitcom`
 - `skipCopy`: `Boolean`
   - optional
   - defaults to `false`
-  - Set to `true` to disable the default behaviour of creating a `.jpg` of the source image at the intrinsic width and height.
+  - Set to `true` to disable the default behaviour of creating a `.jpg` of the source image with the intrinsic width and height.

 Responses